Skip to content

 • Choose the “Signatures” tab

-• Enter the date of signature in the field “Date of signature”
+• You don’t need to fill in the field “Date of signature”.

 • Enter the place of signature in the field “Place of signature”